-Enrollment certifications for Olin students are available vie the my.olin.edu portal 24/7.
-This service is provided by the National Student Clearing house at no charge.
+Enrollment certifications for Olin students are available via the my.olin.edu portal 24/7.
+This service is provided by the National Student Clearinghouse at no charge.
 Certifications are often required for health insurance and scholarship notification.
-You may also request a certification in writing, via Olin email to star.center@olin.edu or via fax.
+You may also request a certification in writing, via Olin email to registrar@olin.edu.